Suicide mission: Moro juramentado

+Auschwitz Revolt (1944)

+The Auschwitz Sonderkommando revolt on 7 October 1944 is widely described as a suicide mission.

+Most of the rebel prisoners were killed by the SS guards during or soon after the uprising.

+Rebels armed with work tools and shivs attacked SS guards who were armed with pistols and machine guns.

+Some of the Sonderkommando prisoners took the already suicidal mission a step further.
+They set fire to Crematorium IV while they were inside the building, and stayed inside to prevent the guards putting out the fire until the building was destroyed.
+The fire possibly also ignited explosives they had placed in the walls.

+The Polish resistance outside the camp tried to postpone the uprising until the Red Army were close enough to assist, originally it was planned to coordinate with Operation Bagration, but was delayed.
+Some worried that people who did not participate would face collective punishment for the revolt.

+The Sonderkommando prisoners, who had been forced to work in the crematorium, were unwilling to wait; they worried they would be killed before the Red Army arrived.
+The Red Army eventually did liberate the concentration camp, several months later, in 1945.

 Preventing capture

 Other than as a way to cause enemy casualties, another situation in which some militaries and related bodies (such as intelligence agencies) encourage their own members to commit suicide is to avoid being captured by the enemy.
 The concept also often includes the use of intentional friendly fire.

 Either to avoid disclose of military secrets, avoid the need for a prisoner exchange, or for more intangible ideological motives.

 Individuals are encouraged by a perception that capture is a fate worse than death, and the likelihood of torture is strongly emphasised in internal propaganda.
 Sometimes, to the point that even civilians embrace the concept of dying (or killing people on their own side) to avoid capture.

 The militaries of nation states often avoid equipping their troops with any means specifically designed to facilitate suicide, but sometimes imply that soldiers are obliged to resort to extreme measures to avoid capture including taking their own lives, or killing their comrades, with whatever means are available.
 Hand grenades have been repeatedly used or suggested.

 There are religious debates about whether this is acceptable.

 In 1952, three Chinese soldiers reportedly killed themselves with hand grenades to avoid capture.